crytic/slither/README.md

 run the compilation command for the framework you are using e.g `npx hardhat compile`.
 That must work successfully;
 otherwise, slither's compilation engine, crytic-compile, cannot generate the AST.

 * If `node_modules/` is not in the `contracts/` directory of your project, you may need to use **remappings**.
-If a project has dependencies such as OpenZeppelin and you want to run Slither on a single `.sol` file or use a [slither tool](https://github.com/crytic/slither#tools) like `slither-check-erc`, add the remapping on the command line e.g. `--solc-remaps @=node_modules/@` or to the `slither.config.json` in your project's root.
+If a project has dependencies such as OpenZeppelin and you want to run Slither on a single `.sol` file, add the remapping on the command line e.g. `--solc-remaps @=node_modules/@` or to the `slither.config.json` in your project's root.
 Note, this should not be required for Foundry projects as it is handled automatically.

 slither.config.json: